plexswap/Plexswap-Docs/products/crop-silos/other-silos/crop-silos-faq.md

 ### **Why can’t I unstake my tokens from a Crop Silo?**

-If you are unable to unstake from the Stake Waya, Earn WAYA Silos, please check to make sure that you haven’t sold the GAYA tokens in your wallet.
+If you are unable to unstake from the WAYA Silos, please check to make sure that you haven’t sold the GAYA tokens in your wallet.
 This token acts as a \`proof of ownership\` over your WAYA in the Manual WAYA Silo.&#x20;

 ### **Why did my earned tokens go to zero after staking/unstaking?**